maubanel/GMS2-4-Directions/simple-movement/README.md

 Open up **obj_player** and press the <kbd>Add Event</kbd> button and add a **Step | Step** event.
 Now we will look at **[keyboard_check(key)](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/Keyboard_Input/keyboard_check.htm)** and will check each key seperately.

+We wil be moving the player using **[vspeed](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Instances/Instance_Variables/vspeed.htm)** and **[hspeed](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Instances/Instance_Variables/hspeed.htm)**.

+> hspeed is one of the "built in" properties that all instances have and defines the horizontal movement speed (along the x-axis) of the instance in pixels per step.
+So, an hspeed of 3 means 3 pixels of movement to the right (+x) every step, and an hspeed of -3 would mean 3 pixels of movement to the left (-x) every step. - GameMake Manual

+> vspeed is one of the "built in" properties that all instances have and defines the vertical movement speed (along the y-axis) of the instance in pixels per step.
+So, a vspeed of 3 means 3 pixels of movement to the bottom (+y) every step, and a vspeed of -3 would mean 3 pixels of movement to the top (-y) every step.

 If either the <kbd>left</kbd> or <kbd>right</kbd> keys are pressed then we set the `hspeed` to a positive (right) or negative (left) number.
 We then set any vestigial speed in the vertical domain to `0` by setting `vspeed = 0;`.
 This will guarantee that we will not move diagonally.

 If either the <kbd>up</kbd> or <kbd>down</kbd> keys are pressed then we set the `vspeed` to a positive (down) or negative (up) number.
 We then set any vestigial speed in the horizontal domain to `0` by setting `hspeed = 0;`.